 When you submit the FAFSA on the Web, you may be randomly selected by the Federal processor for a process called “verification.”
 This means the Department of Education requires our office to determine the accuracy of the information provided on your FAFSA on the Web application.
 If you receive this notification, please complete the following steps in compliance with Federal guidelines.

 NOTE: The following steps must be completed before each term priority deadline to be considered for priority awarding.
 Review deadlines on NCMC’s FAFSA Information/Application.

 - Complete the IRS Data Retrieval Tool through FAFSA on the Web (See our IRS Data Retrieval Tool Step by Step Guide).

-- Submit the Federal Verification Worksheet to the Office of Financial Aid.
+- Submit the appropriate Federal Verification Worksheet through myCOMPASS (if an e-form) or to the Office of Financial Aid (if a paper form).

 - Submit all documents listed above and/or requested by the Office of Financial Aid by the appropriate deadline for priority awarding.
 Please allow 15-30 days for processing.
 Once the verification process is complete, an official Financial Aid Offer will be issued.
 Students can also always review financial aid eligibility in myCOMPASS.

 The IRS Data Retrieval Tool is a feature of FAFSA on the web, which links your FAFSA with your already filed federal tax information through the IRS.
 You may update your FAFSA by linking to your federal taxes and pulling your tax data directly from the IRS ‘auto-filling” the tax portion of your FAFSA.
 Taxes submitted electronically require 2-3 weeks before they can be requested.
 If they were submitted by paper, they will require up to 8-11 weeks.
 If you do not wish to complete the IRS Data Retrieval Tool and are required for verification, you must contact the IRS to request a copy of student and/or parent’s IRS tax transcript to provide to The Office of Financial Aid (See below, “Requesting an IRS Tax Transcript”).